header source

 Subjective

-I have finally overcome a long slump and can feel an improvement in my fundamental skills.
-Previously, I couldn't surpass my past self, and I continued to achieve a state where I would get five times the Best BP, which broke my spirit many times.
-However, this time, the biggest achievement is that I was able to improve smoothly.
+I've finally broken out of a long slump and can feel an improvement in my skills.
+Until now, I couldn't surpass my past self, consistently getting 5 times my Best BP, which broke my spirit many times.
+But this time, I feel I've improved steadily, which is the biggest achievement.

-On the other hand, despite growing this much, I still don't feel like I can achieve Kaiden, which makes me feel the depth of the IIDX path.
-I used to think that 10th Dan and Kaiden were the same, or that I couldn't understand the difference between Kaiden and All White, but the closer I get, the more I understand the difference.
-I feel an improvement in my meta-cognitive abilities.
+On the other hand, even with this much growth, I still don't feel like I can achieve Kaiden, which makes me realize the depth of the IIDX path.
+I used to think that 10-dan and Kaiden were the same, or that I couldn't understand the difference between Kaiden and All-White, but as I get closer, I can see the differences clearly.
+I feel my meta-recognition has improved.

 AC